 Always play.
 One of the best things about being an artist is that there are constant excuses for play and to never take anything too seriously.
 If you don't like something, assess it, find out why, and toss it if you need to.

-It wasn't so much advise but an affirmation.
+It wasn't so much advice but an affirmation.
 I can be quiet and don't always ask a lot of questions.
-This sometimes leads people to think i'm not understanding everything and also makes me incredibly self conscious.
+This sometimes leads people to think i'm not understanding everything and also makes me incredibly self-conscious.
 Bev Seley was really good at pointing out that despite my lack of voice I have a really strong direction in always moving forward.

 9. What is your favorite memory of being a student at Grand Valley?